pex-gcc/METC-Supervisor/README.md

-EventsContainerName      - name of the container within the above database to store events ConfigContainerName      - name of the container within the above database to store the caller configuration ActiveCallsContainerName - name of the container within the above database to store all ongoing calls APICallsContainerName    - name of the container within the above database to store API callers ManagementNodeFQDN       - management node FQDN for management API access ManagementNodeUsername   - management node username for management API access ManagementNodePassword   - management node password for management API access ConferenceNodeFQDN       - conference node FQDN for client API access SIPDialingDomain         - SIP dialing domain for call to operator SIPDialLocation          - outgoing location for SIP dial to operator
+EventsContainerName      - name of the container within the above database to store events ConfigContainerName      - name of the container within the above database to store the caller configuration ActiveCallsContainerName - name of the container within the above database to store all ongoing calls ManagementNodeFQDN       - management node FQDN for management API access ManagementNodeUsername   - management node username for management API access ManagementNodePassword   - management node password for management API access SIPDialingDomain         - SIP dialing domain for call to operator SIPDialLocation          - outgoing location for SIP dial to operator
 ```